 - or you drive a vehicle regularly, have a severe disability in both arms and can't work or have considerable difficulty working parking meters

-- or have a permanent and substantial disability which affects your mobility and means you have considerable difficulty in walking.
+- or you have a enduring and substantial disability which affects your mobility and means you have considerable difficulty in walking

 We may contact you by telephone to discuss your application with you.
 If we are unable to contact you we will write to you and ask you to provide some suitable times for us to contact you.

-We may ask you to come to an independent mobility assessment if we can't decide based on your application.
-It is just to assess your mobility, not your general health.
+We may ask you to come to an independent assessment if we can't decide based on your application.
+It is just to assess you for a Blue Badge and is not about your general health.
 It's free and carried out by a qualified professional.